 You must report on your return, as an item of information, your share of the tax-exempt interest received or accrued by the corporation during the year.
 Individual shareholders should include this amount on Form 1040, line 8b.
-Generally, you must increase the basis of your stock in the corporation by this amount.
+Generally, you must increase the basis of your stock by this amount.